Natural Health Science Foundation (NHSF) Product Accreditation

 To acheive the goal to assist informed choice, it is essential that consumers, health profesionals and the media are able to identify natural health products with specific evidence.

 Over the past 2 years the Foundation has worked with many stakeholders to develop a transparent, robust and independent review process of natural health products.
-After publication in 2018 for consultation, the agreed process is described below.
+The agreed process is described below.

 This is an overview of the process and how it is managed.